 Always keep your hosting account up-to-date.
 If you're using Godaddy, make sure your using the lasted Hosting Configuration.
 At the time of this post, Godaddy's latest version is 2.2.
-You can learn more about Godaddy's Hosting Configuration here and instructions on how to upgrade are here.

 Your current Hosting Configuration Version is located inside your Hosting Control Panel, see Image below (#1).